 The Best VPNs for L2TP/IPSec

-The L2TP/IPSec protocol is considered the second best only to OpenVPN and is the alternative protocol to go for is OpenVPN isn’t offered.
+The L2TP/IPSec protocol is considered the second-best only to OpenVPN and is the alternative protocol to go for if OpenVPN isn’t offered.
 The protocol also offers double encryption, and as a result, your browsing speed gets cut off slightly to facilitate this.
 Nonetheless, L2TP can be used with a wide range of protocols and offers reliable online security.
 If you decide to go with this kind of encryption protocol, then there are a number of VPN providers that we can recommend you check out:

 Based in the British Virgin Islands, ExpressVPN offers all the popular VPN protocols, and this includes L2TP/IPSec.
 The service has built a name for itself as offering the best in terms of online security and has even won numerous awards to that effect.
 Established in 2009 in the British Virgin Islands, ExpressVPN has about 2000 servers under its control and also has a string of Stealth Servers that facilitate VPN use without detection especially in highly censored areas such as China, Korea, and the Middle East.

-Users can also count on its strict zero logging policy, as it prevents ExpressVPN from monitoring or logging its’ subscribers use of the Internet.
-The service package also includes additional features such as an Internet Kill Switch that shuts down your connection in case your VPN client gets compromised, and support for up to 3 simultaneous connections under one subscription.
+Users can also count on its strict zero-logging policy, as it prevents ExpressVPN from monitoring or logging its’ subscribers use of the Internet.
+The service package also includes additional features such as an Internet Kill Switch that shuts down your connection in case your VPN client gets compromised, and support for up to 5 simultaneous connections under one subscription.
 Encryption is also reliable, as ExpressVPN offers the Advanced Encryption Standard to secure user data, alongside OpenVPN as the preferred VPN protocol.
 For more information on this provider and what is offered, take the time to read through our ExpressVPN Review.